Ergodicity of explicit logarithmic cocycles over IETs: Construction of the good rigidity sets

-In the following, if $\pi$ is a symmetric permutation on $\A$, we denote Remark that if all subintervals had equal length, i.e.~$\lambda_\alpha= 1/d$ for all $\alpha\in \A$ (which is not compatible with the Keane condition), then because of the symmetry $T^2$ would be the identity and, with the exception of the central interval for $d$ odd which would be fixed, the intervals $I_\alpha$ would be mapped to $I_{\overline{\alpha}}$ and vice versa.
+Remark that if all subintervals had equal length, i.e., $\lambda_\alpha= 1/d$ for all $\alpha\in \A$ (which is not compatible with the Keane condition) then, because of the symmetry assumption on the permutation, $T^2$ would be the identity and the intervals $I_\alpha$ would be mapped to $I_{\overline{\alpha}}$ by $T$, and vice versa.

-The IETs which we consider to build good dynamics (and that later we will use as base dynamics for Rohlin towers given by renormalization) is just a perturbation of this order two periodic behavior, chosen so that the iterates of a subinterval of $F_\alpha\subset I_\alpha$, when moving to $I_{\overline{\alpha}}$ and then back in $I_\alpha$, \emph{drift} to the right by a proportion $\delta >0$ of $|I|$.
-Let us define the IETs which allow such behavior:
+The IETs which we consider to build good dynamics (and that later we will use as base dynamics for Rohlin towers given by renormalization) {are} just a perturbation of this order two periodic behavior, chosen so that the iterates of a subinterval of $F_\alpha\subseteq I_\alpha$ when moving to $I_{\overline{\alpha}}$ and then back in $I_\alpha$, \emph{drift} to the right by a proportion $\delta >0$ of $|I|$. { To define the class of IETs more precisely, let us give two definitions.